Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Nonlinear response to an actuation based on receptivity

 \subsection{The salient features of the nonlinear evolution}

 The overall outcome of the nonlinear simulations is that the phenomenology seen on in the linear simulation remains valid until the nonlinear effects become important and crucially, this happens when the saturation starts.
 If an actuation based on the adjoint mode, applied up to the time of maximum suppression $t_f$ the unstable mode does not regain its initial amplitude until a time $\eta_a t_f$, roughly an order of magnitude longer than $t_f$ ($\eta_a=8.27$ in the most favourable case C3), so as long as the amplitude and phase of the actuation are optimised for suppression (and not for $t_f$).
 Until that point, the evolution follows mostly the linear dynamics, as the energy of the unstable mode remains small compared to that of the base flow.
 The nonlinear effects act shortly after this time, and when they do so, they incur growth up to the same point of saturation as when no actuation is applied.

-Hence, the strategy of repeating a sequence where the suppression-optimising actuation is applied until $t_f$, then switched off to let the flow evolve until $\eta_a t_f$, may indefinitely keep the flow evolution in the linear regime, for which the actuation remains effective.
+In light of this behaviour, an {\em on-off control strategy} could offer a viable control strategy.
+Repeating a sequence where the suppression-optimising actuation is applied until $t_f$, then switched off to let the flow evolve until $\eta_a t_f$, may indefinitely keep the flow evolution in the linear regime, where the actuation remains effective.
 Thus, this strategy may confine oscillations to very small amplitudes for an arbitrary length of time.
+Though, this strategy needs to be further explored to assess how feasible this approach is in practical applications.